SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 <summary>
 But first it has to be determined **what** can be connected **how** under which **restrictions** and this is called a **data model**.
+In this example my employer IDLab, which is an organization cannot have a date of birth and similarly Sven cannot have headquarter as he is a person.
 Generally speaking I'm researching how such data models can be created.
 </summary>
 Data modeling is nothing new, but in contrast to the past